 I didn't like the school system because their too eaisy and the state test all that matters there and the bully rate is high how I know I been bullied there and it whent on even with help like help wasn't there but some teachers help with the bullying if you know to look.

 Parkland High School is a public high school in El Paso.
-The principal of Parkland High School is MILES HUME, whose e-mail is firstname.lastname@example.org.
-1,323 children attend Parkland High School and are mostly Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-7% of the Parkland High School students have "limited English proficiency."
-75% of the 1,323 students here are classified as "economically disadvantaged", and 74% have subsidized lunches.
-The student to teacher ratio at Parkland High School is 14:1.
+The principal of Parkland High School is MILES HUME, whose e-mail is email@example.com.
+1,323 children attend Parkland High School and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+7% of the Parkland High School students are "limited in English proficiency."
+75% of the 1,323 students here are classified as "economically disadvantaged", and 74% are paying reduced lunch prices.
+The ratio of students to teachers at Parkland High School is 14:1.
 Northeast Christian Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Video film production

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||74%||81%|